pohly/csi-e2e/README.md

 ============

-This repository contains the Kubernetes E2E test framework set up in such a way that it runs the Kubernetes storage tests.
+This repository contains the Kubernetes E2E test framework set up in such a way that it runs the Kubernetes volume tests for the example `hostpath` driver.

 Usage
 =====